Geometry and combinatorics via right-angled Artin groups: Translating between group theory and combinatorics

 To check that this is a valid coloring, suppose $v$ and $w$ are adjacent in $\gam$.
 Then $[v,w]=1$ in $A(\gam)$.
-It follows that restricting the rows corresponding to $\phi(v)$ and $\phi(w)$ to a block $B_i$, the rows become rational multiples of each other.
+For each block $B_i$, we may consider the restriction of the rows $\phi(v)$ and $\phi(w)$ to the columns columns in $B_i$.
+In $B_i$, these two rows are rational multiples of each other.
 If $v$ and $w$ were assigned the same color then in some block $B_i$, the rows both meet $B_i$ in the diagonal sub-block $C_i$.
-Since $C_i$ is invertible, this is a contradiction. \end{proof}
+Since $C_i$ is invertible, this is a contradiction.
+Thus, we see that adjacent vertices of $\gam$ are assigned different colors, and so the coloring of $\gam$ is valid. \end{proof}

-Unpacking the final check that $\kappa$ is a valid coloring in the proof of Theorem~\ref{thm:color-body}, it is not difficult to see that in fact one can relax the condition that the homomorphism $A(\gam)\to A(\Lambda)$ be surjective, and replace it with the condition that it be surjective on the level of rational homology.
+Unpacking the final check that $\kappa$ is a valid coloring in the proof of Theorem~\ref{thm:color-body}, it is not difficult to see that in fact one can relax the condition that the homomorphism $A(\gam)\longrightarrow A(\Lambda)$ be surjective, and replace it with the condition that it be surjective on the level of rational homology.
 From a practical point of view, this is a useful observation.
 Indeed, checking that a linear map is surjective is relatively easy, but maps to direct products of free groups are much less well-behaved, since the subgroup structure of the latter is very complicated~\cite{miha1958}.